 The school offers a program of interscholastic competition for students in Grades 6-8 for three seasons.
 Students are required to participate in at least two of the three seasons per year.
-Offerings include: fall (soccer, field hockey, cross country); winter (basketball and fitness club); spring (lacrosse, tennis, track and field).
+Offerings include: fall (soccer, field hockey, cross country, and flag football); winter (basketball and fitness club); spring (lacrosse, tennis, track and field, and ultimate Frisbee).
 Children work with others in their age group under the supervision of a coach.
 They learn strategies, positions on the field, skills specific to the sport, and skills to develop effective teamwork.
 The Charles River School Sports Program encourages group cooperation in a competitive setting as each team plays games with neighboring teams of similar age and ability.